cognitect/transit-js/README.md

 #### Beyond JSON

 The [Transit rationale](http://i-should-be-a-link) covers many of the reasons to put aside the limitations of JSON.
 As with the other Transit implementations, transit-js supports conveying a larger range of scalar and non-scalar values than permitted by JSON.
-Of these types, the transit-js handling of the Transit wire map representation is the most novel from the perspective of a JavaScript applications developer.
+Of these types, the transit-js handling of the map representation is the most novel from the perspective of a JavaScript applications developer.

 #### Transit Maps

-Transit wire representations of maps will be decoded by transit-js into a high performance [ECMAScript Edition 6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) compliant
+Transit representations of maps will be decoded by transit-js into a high performance [ECMAScript Edition 6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) compliant